johncoffee/swagger2-ts-codegen/README.md

 # Usage

+Command line, using default class- and method templates:

+`node bin/index.js -i swagger.json`
+or
-`node bin/ -i swagger.json -c MyGeneratedClass`
+`node bin/index.js -i swagger.json -c MyApi -o ./build`

+To use it programatically, copy the `src` folder into your codebase so you can modify the templates or generator to fit your needs.
+See the examples...

-# Stuff
+## Stuff

 This codebase attempts to follow semver